SabakiHQ/Sabaki/README.md

 For more information visit the [wiki](https://github.com/yishn/Sabaki/wiki).

-## Building & Tests

-See [Building & Tests](https://github.com/yishn/Sabaki/wiki/Building-&-Tests) in the wiki.

 ## Web Version

 Sabaki has a `web` branch.
 It's a trimmed-down version of Sabaki that runs in any modern browser.
 You can try a working demo at http://sabaki.yichuanshen.de/web/.

+## Building & Tests

+See [Building & Tests](https://github.com/yishn/Sabaki/wiki/Building-&-Tests) in the wiki.

+## License

+This project is licensed under the [MIT license](https://github.com/yishn/Sabaki/blob/master/LICENSE.md).

 ## Third Party Libraries